jalague/wallacemurry/_posts/2018-2-26-How-to-Email-Pictures-from-your-Phone.md

 ---
 layout: post
 title: How to Email Pictures from your iPhone or Android
-tags: phone, pictures, images, sharing, email
+tags: phone pictures images sharing email
 ---